For this study we used data from five datasets:

 - The National Longitudinal Study of Adolescent to Adult Health (Add Health) originated as an in-school survey of a nationally representative sample of US adolescents enrolled in grades 7 through 12 during the 1994-1995 school year.
 Respondents are born between 1974 and 1983.
 For this study, data are available for up to are 4,755 individuals.

-- The Child and Adolescent (CATSS) is an ongoing longitudinal in Sweden targeting all twins born in Sweden since July 1, 1992.
+- The Child and Adolescent Twin Study in Sweden (CATSS) is an ongoing longitudinal twin study targeting all twins born in Sweden since July 1, 1992.
 Since 2004, parents of twins are interviewed regarding the children’s somatic and mental health and social environment around the twins’ 9th or 12th birthdays.
 At age 15 and 18, twins and parents completed questionnaires that, in addition to assessments of somatic and mental health, include measures of personality development and psychosocial adaptation.
 For this study, data are available for up to 8,109 individuals.

 23andMe’s contribution to the study